 Private Client Services Update – Stuff Happens

 - Mechanism for Buy-Out.
 In the event a buy-out does occur, how will one party buy the other party out?
 Is the purchase price to be paid in cash or upon terms, and if upon terms, will there be collateral for the obligation?
-Also will the owners purchase life insurance on each others lives to fund the buy-out upon a death?
-If so, will the agreement be a cross-purchase agreement which may have different tax affects verses a redemption agreement vehicle?
+Also, will the owners purchase life insurance on each others’ lives to fund the buy-out upon a death?
+If so, will the agreement be a cross-purchase agreement that may have different tax effects versus a redemption agreement vehicle?
 In the event insurance is to be utilized, the parties should periodically review the value of the business to determine whether there is sufficient insurance.
 If there is not sufficient insurance to fund the buy-out, the agreement should contemplate how any excess portion of the purchase price is to be paid, either through cash or by a promissory note and if so, what duration?
-The selling party or their estate may prefer the term to be a shorter period and would like to have collateral, while the buying party would like a longer term with less collateral.
+The selling party or their estate may prefer the term to be a shorter period and would like to have collateral, while the buying party would like a longer-term with less collateral.

 While sometimes there may not be simple solutions to all issues involving owners of a business, it is important that the parties periodically review their entity agreements to make sure they are up-to-date based on the evolving nature of the business and their personal circumstances, or they, their estates and families may find themselves in a position no one ever contemplated.

 James G. Steiger is a partner at Kaufman & Canoles, in the firm’s Norfolk office.
 His practice focuses on business and estate planning, wealth transfers with an emphasis on closely held businesses and planning for executive professionals.
 He can be reached at (757) 624.3234 or firstname.lastname@example.org.

 The contents of this publication are intended for general information only and should not be construed as legal advice or a legal opinion on specific facts and circumstances.
 Copyright 2020.